 Xiao-Hei has been through the export and import quarantine requirements from China to the US.
 She has her rabies, core vaccines/lepto, heartworm, tick-disease and screw worm tested negative.
 She has been de-wormed, micro chipped and received any necessary monthly preventatives.
-She has an estimated date of birth of 2 January 2018 and she weighs around 24.3 pounds.
+She has an estimated date of birth of 2 January 2018 and she weighs around 24.3 pounds and in September 2019 weighed around 35-40 pounds.
 Her mother we believe is a Belgian Shepherd and so she is most likely a Belgian Shepherd Dog Mix, we have no idea what breed the father is.
 It is up to you to look at her and decide what breed you think she could be.
 She arrived in the United States on 23rd August 2018, landing at JFK and then was driven up to the rescue in Sebec, Maine.
 We are looking for families with knowledge of experience of working breed needs to ensure they get a good balance of mental and physical exercise.

 WE DO NOT HAVE CATS OR LIVESTOCK AT THE RESCUE SO ARE UNABLE TO COMMENT ON HOW SHE WILL ACT NEAR OR AROUND THEM.

 She does use the dog door to get in and out and does go outside to do her business.
 I do not know if she would let you know she needs to go out since she has 24/7 access to the outside, but she is extremely smart and do not think it would take long to learn, so a few initial accidents in her new home whilst she adjusts and gets used to her new routine and has her family teach her to let them know she wants to go outside should be expected.
 Until arriving at GaDaH, she had never been an inside dog.